KRVPerera/sense/README.md

 - We using M3 boards pressure sensors built in temperature sensor to read temperature data

-- Sensor is setup to resolution configuration of 32.
+- Sensor is setup to temperature resolution configuration 101.
+To Further reduce noise and increase precision by internal averaging.
+(AVGT2, AVGT1, ABGT0) - 101

 - We use **SMA** (Simple Moving Average) technique to reduce noise in the data